MichaelRocks/CallMeMaybe/README.md

 -----
 Just replace your `EditText` with the `PhoneEditText` and that's it!

-If using the `PhoneEditText` view doesn't work wll for you it's possible to make `TextView` act as the `PhoneEditText`.
+If using the `PhoneEditText` view doesn't work well for you it's possible to make `TextView` act as the `PhoneEditText`.
 ```java
 final TextView phoneEditText = (TextView) findViewById(R.id.phoneEditText);